Prevent Summer Pantry Pests

 - Regularly clean cabinets with a vacuum and wash down with a liberal vinegar rinse to reach all the crevices and small areas of the cabinets.

 - Soak cotton balls with eucalyptus essential oil to prevent a reinfestation of moths.
-It not only smells nice, but it will also keep the pantry pests at bay.
+The oil not only smells nice, but it will also keep the pantry pests at bay.

-- Do not store dried foodstuffs for long periods of time, as they can attract new infestations of moths and beetles.
-Once there is any sign of trouble, such as silky webbing or small moths in the area, get rid of any possible source of the problem and clean the area.
+- Avoid storing dried foodstuffs for long periods of time, as they can attract new infestations of moths and beetles.
+Once there is any sign of trouble, such as silky webbing or small moths in the area, get rid of any possible source of the problem and clean the area rigorously.

 Pantry pests are an unfortunately common aspect of warm weather living; however, they can be completely eliminated by taking the few simple steps listed above and by keeping a sharp eye out for any potential problem areas.